SUKOHI/ClampBolt/README.md

             // Do someting..
         }

-Note: the first argument of constructor is `$attachment` instance.
+[Note]: The first argument of constructor is `$attachment` instance.
 Not parent model instance.

 # Wildcard key